mhShohan/dev-docs/docs/interview/javascript.md

 7. Rest operator কি এবং implementation ?
 8. useEffect কি এবং কেন ব্যবহার করব ?
 9. React য়ের কিছু hook সম্পর্কে বল ?

+//----------------------------------------------------------------------------- \
+//-----------------------------------------------------------------------------

+- What is the event delegation in JavaScript?

+  Answer: Event delegation is a technique where a single event listener is attached to a common ancestor rather than individual elements.
+It leverages event bubbling to manage events efficiently.

+- Explain the concept of prototypal inheritance in JavaScript.

+  Answer: In JavaScript, objects can inherit properties and methods from other objects through their prototype chain.
+Each object has a prototype object, and properties/methods are looked up in the prototype chain.

+- What is the significance of the new keyword when creating objects?

+  Answer: The new keyword is used to create an instance of a constructor function in JavaScript.
+It sets up a new object, sets the constructor's prototype as the new object's prototype, and executes the constructor function.

+- What is a callback hell, and how can it be avoided?

+  Answer: Callback hell (or pyramid of doom) refers to deeply nested callback functions, often seen in asynchronous JavaScript.
+It can be avoided using techniques like promises, async/await, or modularizing code.

+- What is the this keyword in JavaScript, and how does it differ from regular function calls to arrow function calls?

+  Answer: The this keyword refers to the object it belongs to.
+Arrow functions don't have their own this; they inherit it from the enclosing scope.

+- What is the purpose of the bind method, and how does it work?

+  Answer: The bind method is used to create a new function with a specific this value.
+It does not invoke the function immediately but returns a new function that can be invoked later.

+- Explain the concept of promises and how they help with asynchronous programming.

+  Answer: Promises are objects representing the eventual completion or failure of an asynchronous operation.
+They simplify handling asynchronous code and make it more readable, replacing callback-based patterns.

+- What are arrow functions in JavaScript, and how do they differ from regular functions?

+  Answer: Arrow functions are a concise way to write functions in JavaScript.
+They don't have their own this and arguments bindings, making them especially useful in callback scenarios.

+### What is promise and how it work.

+Answer: A promise in JavaScript is an object that represents the eventual completion or failure of an asynchronous operation.
+It is a way to handle operations that take time to complete, such as fetching data from a server or reading a file, without blocking the rest of the code.\

+A promise has three states:

+- Pending: The initial state; the promise is neither fulfilled nor rejected.
+- Fulfilled: The operation completed successfully, and the promise has a resulting value.
+- Rejected: The operation failed, and the promise has a reason for the failure.